realtux/dispenserd/README.md

-# dispenser
+# dispenserd
 Modern Job Queue for Modern Developers

-Dispenser is a modern job queue designed to be: fast, reliable, feature rich, and tailored towards the needs of developers.
+Dispenserd is a modern job queue designed to be: fast, reliable, feature rich, and tailored towards the needs of developers.

 ### Primary Features
 - No compromise on stability or reliability